opnsense/docs/source/manual/how-tos/proxywebfilter.rst

 Now **Save changes** and press **Download ACLs** again to download and reconstruct the list with only the selected categories.
-This will take roughly the same amount of time as the first fetch as the adult alone section is ~15MB.
+This will take roughly the same amount of time as the first fetch as the adult alone section is ~15 MB.

 ---------------------
 Step 5 - Enable Proxy